guanshi1688/longview-archive/docs/essays/english/standalone/china_plus_one_101_en.md

 engineers,

-maintenance skills,
+maintenance teams,

-quality control,
+quality routines,

 production scheduling,

 rapid prototyping,

-failure-correction routines,
+failure-correction experience,

-and a great deal of **tacit knowledge** that is never fully written down.

-Some equipment, skills, and supplier relationships are also highly specific to the production systems in which they developed.

-This is where the idea of **asset specificity** becomes useful.

-An asset may be valuable precisely because it is embedded in a particular network of suppliers, skills, standards, and routines.

-Remove it from that system, and much of its value may disappear.

-So:

-> **A factory is a location.**
->
-> **Productive capability is a system.**

-Changing the location does not automatically recreate the system.
+and tacit knowledge.

+The more standardized these elements are, the easier relocation becomes.

+The more specific and tightly coordinated they are, the more of the system has to travel or be rebuilt.

 ---

-## 6. China+1 therefore faces a bootstrapping problem
+## 7. China+1 therefore has a bootstrapping problem in some sectors

-Suppose a country wants to build an alternative EV, battery, solar, or advanced-manufacturing base outside China.
+Suppose a country wants to build an alternative battery, solar, EV, electronics, or advanced-manufacturing base outside China.

-What does it need?

-Machines.

-Materials.

-Components.

-Engineers.

-Tooling.

-Software.
+It needs:

+machines,

+materials,

+components,

+engineers,

+tooling,

+software,

+suppliers,

-Production experience.
+and production experience.

-Suppliers.

-Now suppose a significant share of the most mature suppliers of those things are themselves located in China.
+Now suppose some of the most mature suppliers of those inputs are themselves concentrated in China.

 A strange situation appears:

-> **To reduce dependence on the Chinese production system, you may first need to buy from the Chinese production system the tools required to build its alternative.**
+> **To reduce dependence on a production system, you may first need to import from that system some of the tools required to build its alternative.**

-Chinese machinery may help build the non-Chinese factory.

-Chinese components may help create the non-Chinese supply chain.

-Chinese engineers or suppliers may help the new location reach mass production.

 There is no contradiction here.

-It simply reveals that:

-> **production location and productive capability are not the same thing.**
+This is how industrial learning often works.

+The question is whether the new location remains permanently dependent or gradually develops more of the required capability itself.

 ---

-## 7. “Relocation” may therefore increasingly mean Chinese firms going abroad themselves

-This also helps explain another pattern.
+## 8. Sometimes “moving out of China” means Chinese capability moving abroad

-If the productive capability belongs to Chinese firms, the realistic path may not be:
+If productive capability belongs to Chinese firms, one realistic path is not replacing those firms.

-> Western firms move Chinese capability out of China.

-It may instead be:

-> **Chinese firms carry part of their own capability abroad.**

-Chinese companies build overseas factories.
+It is those firms internationalizing.

+A Chinese manufacturer builds abroad.

-Chinese equipment makers export production lines.
+Its equipment suppliers export production lines.

-Chinese suppliers follow core manufacturers abroad.

-Chinese companies form joint ventures.

-Chinese technologies are licensed into new locations.
+Key suppliers follow.

+Local partners join.

+Some functions remain in China.

+Others are recreated overseas.

-On a map, production still appears to be “moving out of China.”
+On a map, production has moved.

-But from the perspective of capability, something very different is happening.
+From the perspective of capability, part of the original system has expanded geographically.

-The earlier model was often:

-> **Western capability → Chinese production location**

-A newer pattern can be:

-> **Chinese capability → overseas production location**

-The geography changes.

-**The owner of the capability may not.**
+This is different from a foreign firm simply withdrawing its own production from China.

 ---

-## 8. Technological development can therefore make simple relocation harder

-This sounds counterintuitive.

-We normally assume that better technology makes diffusion easier.

-Drawings can be copied.

-Software can be transferred.

-Capital can cross borders.
+## 9. Technology makes the answer more sector-specific, not less

-Machines can be bought.
+In mature, modular industries, China+1 can be relatively straightforward.

-But advanced manufacturing has another side.

-As technology develops, productive capability can become increasingly embedded in:

-specialized equipment,

-engineering teams,

-supplier networks,

-organizational routines,

-long-term learning,

-tacit knowledge,

-and rapid iteration.

-These things do not sit in a vault like cash.

-Nor do they move automatically when a machine is placed on a ship.

-The result is paradoxical:
+The product is stable.

-> **As some industries become more technologically advanced, they may become less like factories that can simply be moved and more like ecosystems that have to be reproduced.**

-You can transplant a tree.

-That does not mean you have recreated the forest.
+Processes are codified.

+Equipment is widely available.

+Suppliers are substitutable.

+Training is short.

+In rapidly evolving industries, relocation can be harder because improvement depends on dense interaction among engineering teams, suppliers, equipment makers, software, and production feedback.

+The relevant variables are:

+how codifiable the knowledge is,

+how specific the assets are,

+how dense the supplier relationships are,

+and how quickly the product and process keep changing.

+This is why “Can manufacturing move?” is too broad a question.

+Some production can move quickly.

+Some can move only with the firms that possess the capability.

+Some has to be accumulated again.

 ---

-## 9. The real China+1 question may not be “Which country comes next?”
+## 10. The real China+1 question is not only “Which country comes next?”

-People often ask:

-Can India become the next China?

-Can Vietnam absorb more manufacturing?

-Will Mexico be the biggest winner?

-But all of these questions contain a hidden assumption:

-> **There is a complete package of productive capability waiting to choose its next location.**

-That assumption may still work reasonably well in many mature and standardized industries.

-But in sectors where Chinese firms have developed their own technologies, equipment, supplier networks, and engineering capabilities, it becomes much less obvious.
+India may gain some activities.

+Vietnam may gain others.

+Mexico may gain others.

+Chinese firms themselves may become major carriers of capability into all three.

-The first question should no longer be:
+The useful first question is therefore not:

-> Where is the next location?
+> Where should the next factory be?

-It should be:
+It is:

-> **Who owns the capability being relocated?**
+> **What kind of capability is being relocated, who controls it, and how portable is it?**

-If the capability already belongs to the firm making the relocation decision, then moving is mainly a problem of cost, policy, and execution.
+If the relocating firm already controls the capability, the problem is mainly execution.

-If the capability has been created by Chinese firms, engineers, equipment makers, and suppliers, the problem changes.

-You need the capability owner to participate.

-Or you need to reproduce an alternative capability over time.

----

-## 10. That may be the simplest China+1 lesson

-So forget India, Vietnam, and Mexico for a moment.

-Ask only one question:

-> **Whose capability are you trying to move?**

-In the previous globalization wave:

-> **Western firms often moved productive capabilities they already controlled.**

-In some advanced manufacturing sectors today:

-> **The capabilities being sought outside China are increasingly capabilities developed inside China.**

-And that changes everything.

-> **You can decide where your own capability goes.**
->
-> **You cannot unilaterally decide where someone else’s capability goes.**
+If another firm controls it, that firm has to be induced to participate.

+If no one can or will move it, an alternative has to be built.

-That is why today’s diversification is not simply the previous globalization wave played backward.
+That is why today's diversification is not simply the previous globalization wave played backward.

-The problem is shifting from **relocating production** to **reproducing productive capability**.

-The whole argument can be reduced to three lines:

 > **A factory is a location.**
 >
 > **Productive capability is a system.**
 >
-> **And a system first belongs to those who built and mastered it.**

-So the hardest part of China+1 may no longer be:

-> How do we move factories out of China?

-It may be:

-> **How do we move productive capabilities that China itself created?**

-Some things can be relocated.

-Some can only be carried abroad by the firms that possess them.

-And some have to be accumulated again.
+> **Relocation depends on whether that system can be moved, induced to move, or reproduced elsewhere.**

+That is the hidden problem inside China+1.

 ---

 星衡｜Aster Vale
 Longview Archive
 Standalone Essay
 September 2026

 © 2026 Longview Archive.
 Licensed under CC BY-NC-ND 4.0.